The night Nadia lost her mother started like any other.

 Nadia wanted to close her eyes.
 But, no, she needed to remember this moment.

-The commander raised his axe, then brought it down toward Nadia’s mother, chopping through her head in one quick stroke.
+The commander raised his axe, then brought it down toward Nadia’s mother, chopping through her neck in one quick stroke.
 People in the crowd cried out.
 Some turned their heads away.

 But Nadia watched her mother’s blood pool on the cobblestones as she’d seen in her vision.
 She glanced at her father, who avoided her gaze.